 As I sheltered under a shop awning, watching the hail bouncing off the pavements on an English ‘summer’ morning, my mind turned to sunny holidays and then narrowed it down to holidays that aren’t too far away, what with having to listen to small people asking ‘Are we there yet?’ for the entire journey.
-So, when I finally emerged back into the soggy street, I had decided upon France for my holidays and French cheese for this week’s Fromage Friday.
+So, when I finally emerged back into the soggy street, I had decided upon France for my holidays and French cheese for this week’s fromage.

 Pont L’Évêque is a soft cheese made from raw cow’s milk.
 Here is it, a fine-looking cheese that can even stand up to my attempts at food photography.

 Dating back to at least the twelfth century, Pont L’Évêque is believed to be the first cheese made in Normandy and the oldest Norman cheese still in production today.
 The medieval version of the cheese was made by Cistercian monks and called Angelot, also the name of a coin, as the cheese was used to pay taxes and wages (oh my word, can you imagine being paid in cheese?!)
 The name Pont L’Évêque was later adopted and derives from a small town in the Calvados department, which is also famous for its brandy (so an all-round hot contender for my forthcoming holiday, I would think).
 The cheese’s characteristic square shape developed to differentiate it from Livarot, a local rival.